ant-komarov/planetarium-service/README.md

 * For user: listing Show themes, Astronomy shows, Planetarium domes, Show sessions, creating Reservations with tickets
 * Filtering Show sessions by astronomy show id and by date
 * Filtering Astronomy shows by title and by show themes ids
-* Pagination for reservations list
+* Pagination for Reservations list